vaeyias/expense_tracker/design/concepts/Expense/designLog.md

 [concept draft #3](../../../context/design/concepts/Expense/Expense.md/steps/concept.9a4d8404.md)

-## Validating that UserSplits add up to totalCost of an Expense
+## Problem: Validating that UserSplits add up to totalCost of an Expense
 - A problem I encountered was figuring out a way to validate that all the splits of an expense added up to the totalCost of an expense without passing complex objects or lists into my createExpense/editExpense actions.
 - My solution was to make `createExpense` initialize an empty Expense (with default details like totalCost=0, userSplits=[]), and then use `addUserSplit` and `removeUserSplit` actions to update it.
 - Validation now happens in `editExpense`, where I check that all userSplits add up to the totalCost of the Expense